craftercms/docs/source/developers/cook-books/graphql/index.rst

 When a change is made in the content model, for example adding a new field or creating a new content-type, the GraphQL schema will be rebuilt to reflect the same changes.
-So for a Crafter CMS site that uses GraphQL queries the develop process would look like this:
+So for a Crafter CMS site that uses GraphQL queries the development process would look like this:

-1. Developers make changes in the content model
+1. Developers define the base content model
-2. Developers update the GraphQL queries to use the latest schema
+2. Developers define the site base GraphQL queries to use the latest schema
-3. Authors make updates using the latest content model
+3. Content authors create content based on the model
 4. Publishers review & approve the author's work
 5. Publishers publish to live both the content model configuration & the content updates
 6. Crafter Deployer will handle the GraphQL schema rebuild in delivery